Let's POWER Automate

 But I believe that the most important part is the link to the flow run.
 You don’t need to search in the run history, you get a direct link that will tell you everything.
 Just make sure that the recipient of the message is one of the flow owners.

-4 thoughts on “How to send an instant message when your Power Automate flow failed”
+4 thoughts on “Send an instant error message when your Power Automate flow failed”

 1. Ben says: